216k155/luxcore-lib/docs/index.md

-# Bitcore v0.14

 ## Principles

-Luxcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Luxcoin network allows for highly resilient litecoin infrastructure, and the developer community needs reliable, open-source tools to implement litecoin apps and services.
-Luxcore provides a reliable API for JavaScript apps that need to interface with Luxcoin.
+LUX is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the LUX network allows for highly resilient LUX infrastructure, and the developer community needs reliable, open-source tools to implement LUX apps and services.
+Luxcore provides a reliable API for JavaScript apps that need to interface with LUX.

-To get started, just `npm install luxcore` or `bower install luxcore`.

 # Documentation Index